MarcoGorelli/dequote-annotations/README.md

 no-string-hints
 ================

 A pre-commit hook to automatically remove string literals as type hints from argument, return, and class variable type annotations.
+It assumes that you have a Python3.7+ codebase and that your files contain `from __future__ import annotations`.

 ## Installation